klahnakoski/mo-json-config/README.md

         "password": {"$ref": "param:///password"}
     }

-**The `param` scheme does not conform to the URL spec: It only accepts dot-delimited paths.**
+> The `param` scheme only accepts dot-delimited paths.

-This parametric JSON can be expanded with a $ref
+The above parametric JSON can be expanded with a $ref

 	{"config": {
 		"$ref": "http://example.com/machine_config.json?password=pass123"